Polska / kujawsko-pomorskie

 Bydgoszcz – a city in northern Poland, the capital of Kujawy-Pomorania Province.
 It lies by the Brda River and the Bydgoszcz Canal, 264 km northwest of Warsaw.

 The first Jews started to settle in Bydgoszcz in the Middle Ages.
-This fact was confirmed by the sources from 1507 in which indicate the existence of an organized settlement.
+It is confirmed by the sources from 1507 which indicate the existence of an organized settlement.
 It can be assumed that the first Jewish settlers came to Bydgoszcz at the end of the 15th century or at the turn of the 14th and 15th centuries.
 The development of the community was impeded by the Royal Privilege from 1555 banning Jews from living in the town or in its suburbs.
 In fact, the order was not strictly obeyed.
-A small number of Jews continued to live in the town during the next decades (1569-1578), as well as for a short time in 1713.
+Jews continued to live in the town during the next decades (1569-1578), as well as for a short period of time in 1713.

 Initially, the Jews from Bydgoszcz belonged to the Fordon kehilla.
-But at the beginning of the 19th century they began to make attempts to establish their own community.
-The first Jewish cemetery was created in Bydgoszcz in 1816, and another, the so-called “new cemetery”, was establised in the second half of the 19th century.
-In 1820, ritual baths were rented and a house of prayer was opened at Pod Blankami Street.
+However, at the beginning of the 19th century they began to make attempts to establish their own community.
+The first Jewish cemetery was created in Bydgoszcz in 1816, and another, the so-called “new cemetery”, was established in the second half of the 19th century.
+In 1820, ritual baths were rented and a house of prayer was opened in Pod Blankami Street.
 In 1834, a synagogue was opened.
-On June 29, 1834, the kehilla of Bydgoszcz finally gained its independence from Fordon.
-In 1852, Julius Gebhardt Ph.D. became the first rabbi in the town and served the office until 1885.
-His successors were: Wilhelm Klemperer Ph.D.
-(1885-1892), Gotchild Walter Ph.D.
-(18
+On 29 June 1834, the kehilla of Bydgoszcz finally gained its independence from Fordon.
+In 1852, Julius Gebhardt, Ph.D., became

 Tomasz Kawski /